Large Language Models for Software Engineering: A Systematic Literature Review: Challenges and Opportunities

 \subsubsection{Expanding LLM's NLP Capabilities in More SE Phases.}

-\textbf{Integration of new input forms.} In our analysis of 229 research papers focusing on LLMs in software engineering tasks, we observed that the predominant input forms were code-based datasets and text-based datasets.
+\textbf{Integration of new input forms.} In our analysis, we observed that the predominant input forms were code-based datasets and text-based datasets.
 However, there was a noticeable scarcity of graph-based datasets~\cite{kolthoff2023data} (Section~\ref{sec:rq2}).
 Leveraging new input forms of natural language, such as spoken language, diagrams, and multimodal inputs, presents an opportunity to enhance the LLMs' ability to understand and process diverse user requirements.
 Integrating spoken language could improve interactions between developers and models, enabling more natural and context-rich communication.
 Diagrams can facilitate visual representations of code and requirements, offering a complementary perspective for code generation.
 Furthermore, multimodal inputs that combine text, audio, and visual cues could offer a more comprehensive context understanding, leading to more accurate and contextually appropriate code generation.
 Additionally, exploring graph-based datasets could be crucial for addressing complex code scenarios, as graphs capture the structural relationships and dependencies in code, allowing LLMs to better comprehend code interactions and dependencies.
-By exploring and incorporating these new input forms, future research can push the boundaries of LLM applications in software engineering and pave the way for more robust and effective models.